Koverse/koverse-spark-examples/README.md

 ## NaiveBayesPredictTransform

 This transform reads in Sparks' Naive Bayes Model saved to a Koverse's SimpleRecord in `NaiveBayesTrainedTransform`.
-The transform leverages `ObjectKoverseIO`'s objectFromBytes (Java's [ByteArrayInputStream](https://docs.oracle.com/javase/7/docs/api/java/io/ByteArrayInputStream.html)/[ObjectInputStream](https://docs.oracle.com/javase/7/docs/api/java/io/ObjectInputStream.html)) function.
+The transform leverages `ObjectKoverseIO`'s objectFromBytes (Java's [ByteArrayInputStream](https://docs.oracle.com/javase/7/docs/api/java/io/ByteArrayInputStream.html)/[ObjectInputStream](https://docs.oracle.com/javase/7/docs/api/java/io/ObjectInputStream.html)) function.<br />
 This converts a Byte Array to a type specified, this instance being a [NaiveBayesModel](https://spark.apache.org/docs/1.6.3/api/java/org/apache/spark/mllib/classification/NaiveBayesModel.html).
 Once the NaiveBayesModel is successfully read then it can use the data saved for predictions to predict whether you and your friend will play tennis based on the weather.
 The predictions are then stored to a SimpleRecord to Koverse.